wuoli/biohackathon2025-rhinovirus/Host Gene Expression/README.md

 ## Folder Structure

-* **`DEGs_WNV_HRV.Rmd`** — Main analysis file for the differential gene expression analysis and the generation of the reported figures.
+* **`DEGs_WNV_HRV.Rmd`** — Main analysis file for the differential gene expression analysis, pathway analysis, and the generation of all reported figures.
 The analysis compares host gene expression responses to HRV and WNV infection relative to controls.
 * **`DEG_microarray_rhinovirus_vs_control.csv`** — Differentially expressed gene results for HRV versus control, generated from `DEGs_WNV_HRV.Rmd`.
 * **`DESeq2_results_WNV_vs_control.csv`** — Differentially expressed gene results for WNV versus control, generated from `DEGs_WNV_HRV.Rmd`.
-* **`pathwayanalysis_grouped.R`** — Performs downstream pathway analysis using the differential expression results.
+* **`pathwayanalysis_grouped.R`** — Code file for alternative options of pathway analysis, ultimately not used for the project.
 * **`enrichmen_genes.csv`** — Gene list used for downstream enrichment analysis.
 * **`enrichment_results.csv`** — Results from the gene enrichment analysis.
 * **`GSE40718_raw_counts_GRCh38.p13_NCBI.tsv.gz`** — Raw RNA-seq gene count matrix used as the input for the WNV DESeq2 analysis.
 The analysis selects 5 control and 5 WNV samples from this matrix.